-- (a) An applicant for a knowledge test or a skill test shall have received any required endorsement as specified in this Part for the applicable licence, rating or authorisation to show that the applicant has met the training and/or experience requirements to take the knowledge or skill test. - (b) An applicant for a knowledge or skill test shall receive written authorisation from the Authority to take, or retake, the test. - (c) An applicant shall show proper identification in the form of a Government issued identification document at the time of application that contains the applicant's: - 1) Photograph; - 2) Signature; - 3) Date of birth, which shows the applicant meets or will meet the age requirements of Part 2 for the licence sought before the expiration date of the airman knowledge test report; and - 4) Actual residential address, if different from the applicant's mailing address. - (d) The Authority will specify the minimum passing grades. - (e) An applicant shall, before attempting the skill test for a licence or rating: - 1) Have passed the required knowledge test within the 24 calendar-month period preceding the month the applicant successfully completes the skill test; or - 2) If an applicant for an ATPL has passed the ATP knowledge test within a period of 7 years before successfully completing the ATP skill test, provided that the applicant is, and has been continuously, employed as a flight crewmember by a certificate holder under Part 9 at the time of the ATP skill test; and - (f) When an applicant is required to provide an aircraft for a skill test, it must: - 1) be airworthy and certificated; - be capable of performing all areas of operation appropriate to the rating sought and have no operating limitations, which prohibit its use in any of the areas of operation, required for the skill test - 3) not have operating limitations that prohibit the tasks required for the skill test, - 4) be of national, foreign or military registry of the same category, class, and type if applicable, for the licence and/or rating for which the applicant is applying; - 5) have: - (i) fully functioning dual controls; - (ii) at least two pilot stations with adequate visibility for each person to operate the aircraft safety;
+- (b) An applicant for a knowledge or skill test shall receive written authorisation from the Authority to take, or retake, the test. - (c) An applicant for a knowledge or skill test shall show proper identification at the time of application, in the form of a government-issued identification document that contains the applicant's: - (1) Photograph; - (2) Signature; - (3) Date of birth, which shows the applicant meets or will meet the age requirements of Part 2 for the licence sought before the expiration date of the airman knowledge test report; and - (4) Actual residential address, if different from the applicant's mailing address. - (d) The Authority will specify the minimum passing grades. - (e) An applicant shall, before attempting the skill test for a licence or rating: - (1) Have passed the required knowledge test within the 24-calendar-month period preceding the month the applicant successfully completes the skill test; or - (2) If an applicant for an ATPL, have passed the ATP knowledge test within a period of 7 years before successfully completing the ATP skill test, provided that the applicant is, and has been continuously, employed as a flight crew member by a certificate holder under Part 9 of these regulations at the time of the ATP skill test. - (f) When an applicant is required to provide an aircraft for a skill test, that aircraft shall: - (1) Be airworthy and certificated; - (2) Be capable of performing all areas of operation appropriate to the rating sought and shall have no operating limitations that prohibit its use in any of the areas of operation required for the skill test; - (3) Have no operating limitations that prohibit the tasks required for the skill test; - (4) Be of national, foreign, or military registry of the same category, class, and type, if applicable, for the licence and/or rating for which the applicant is applying, with an appropriate letter of authorisation for aircraft use in a skill test if the applicant is not the owner of the foreign-registered or military aircraft;